Maynard Street

 John Maynard Street (December 12, 1898 – January 5, 1993) was an American college football and college basketball coach.
-Street was the head football coach at Kalamazoo College in Kalamazoo, Michigan.
-He held that position for the 1923 and 1924 seasons.
-His coaching record at Kalamazoo was 2–16.
+He served as the head football coach at Kalamazoo College in Kalamazoo, Michigan for two seasons, from 1923 to 1924, compiling a record of 2–16.

 Street was a stand-out football and basketball player and track athlete at Carleton College from 1916 to 1919, until doctors found he had a heart murmur half-way through the football season.